 September 27, 1950

-The games were the first to be held in the new independent State of Israel.
+The games were the first to be held in the independent State of Israel.
 Twenty countries sent a total of 800 athletes.
 At the opening ceremony, Prime Minister David Ben-Gurion told the competitors, “Existence in our ancestral home requires physical might no less than intellectual excellence.”